 FOREWORD

-This Indian Standard (Part 1) (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Inland Harbour Crafts and Fishing Vessels Sectional Committee had been approved by the Transport Engineering Division Council.
+This Indian Standard (Part 1) (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Inland Harbour Crafts and Fishing Vessels Sectional Committee had been approved by the Transport Engineering Division Council.

 This standard was first published in 1978.
 This revision was undertaken to update the standard by incorporating towing hooks with higher towing capacity.
 The salient features of this first revision are: